streamingfast/substreams/docs/new/getting-started/evm/emv-first-sql.md

 ## Run the Substreams and Store the Data in a Database

-In order to feed the data into PostgreSQL, you will need the [sql-substreams-sink]() binary.
-The `sql-subsreams-sink` binary will execute the `.spkg` file (i.e. run the Substreams) and send the data to Postgres.
+In order to feed the data into PostgreSQL, you will need the [substreams-sql-sink](https://substreams.streamingfast.io/documentation/consume/sql/sql-sink) binary.
+The `substreams-sql-sink` binary will execute the `.spkg` file (i.e. run the Substreams) and send the data to Postgres.
 Essentially, it acts as a bridge between the Substreams execution and the PostgreSQL database.

 1. Get the `sink-sql-binary`: